titocampis/ansible-playbooks/README.md

 inventories/ # Folder containing all the servers where ansible will run and its configuration
     └── inventory.ini # Main inventory file
 plays/ # Folder containing all the playbooks ro be executed on the hosts, we have one playbook per role
-    ├── base.yaml # Playbook which executes the base role (basic configuration for the server) └── ...
-roles/ # Folder containing all the ansible roles (tasks to be executed on the playbooks)
-    ├── base/ # Tasks for basic configuration of the server (packages, pubkeys, etc.)
-    │     ├── defaults/main.yaml # Default configuration for the role
-    │     ├── tasks/
-    │     │     ├── base_packages.yaml # Task to ensure the base packages installed
-    │     │     ├── main.yaml # File containing the configuration for all the tasks and how to use them │     │     └──  ...
-    │     └── ...
-    ├── config_services/ # Tasks for services configuration (docker, motd, sshd, etc.)
-    └──  ...
+    ├── almalinux.yaml # Playbook to run into almalinux hosts
+    ├── raspberrypi.yaml # Playbook to run into raspberrypi hosts
-.gitignore # File including all the files and folder to not push into git README.md # Repository documentation
+    └── roles/ # Folder containing all the ansible roles (tasks to be executed on the playbooks) .gitignore # File including all the files and folder to not push into git README.md # Repository documentation
 ```